aram208/ai_ramblings/chatbot_for_cloudstrap/README.md

 2. $ cd into chatbot_for_cloudstrap
 3. $ docker-compose up
 4. $ mkdir weights
-4. Download the weights archive and unzip in the 'weights' folder created in the previous step.
+4. Download the weights archive and unzip in the `weights` folder created in the previous step.

 The folder should look like this: